kirstin/kirstinheidler.co.uk/_posts/2026-02-26-impact-needs-differentiation.md

 ## When Differentiation Is Low
 Most impact sharing begins when someone is upset.
-Hurt, shame, fear, helplessness — the nervous system activated into fight, flight, or collapse.
+Hurt, shame, fear, helplessness — the nervous system activated into fight, flight, or collapse [[4](#resource)].
 In those states, our capacity for nuance shrinks.
 The world simplifies into binaries.

 - Either you agree with my interpretation, or you are against me.
 - Either you are unsafe, or my experience is being denied.